Friday, 7.30pm — 10.30pm

 What is this workshop about?

-The mostly practical work of the intensive one-day workshop is accompanied by a one-hour video-lecture about the theatre historical context in which Meyerhold worked.
+The mostly practical work of the 3 days intensive workshop is accompanied by a one-hour video-lecture about the theatre historical context in which Meyerhold worked.
 His days as an acting student with Constantin Stanislavski, the split and the reunification with him play an important part in this lecture.

 The connection between Meyerhold’s Biomechanics and Stanislawski’s Method of Physical Action will be made tangible in theory and practice during the entire workshop.